slightlynybbled/mats/docs/source/pages/gui.rst

  #.
 Develop the `sequence.py` as a console program until I'm happy with the resulting test,
     including archiving data.
  #.
 Create a Tkinter root window.
  #.
-Within the Tkinter root window, create an instance of `tkmats.TkMatsFrame`, supplying the
+Within the Tkinter root window, create an instance of `tkmats.MatsFrame`, supplying the
     test sequence as a list.

 The below GUI element is simple, yet powerful.
 Note that each test that is executed will